Lame Discussion: To Pull a Review

 Horatio: Before we start, I quickly read the article, but can someone do like a three sentence explanation of what happened?

 Christian: Basically, Matt Peckham wrote a scathing review of NWN, 5/10.
 People thought it wasn’t a fair review, and 1up’s editorial staff pulled it.
-Later it was explained that their editorial process was a bit different for this one. → Read the rest
+Later it was explained that their editorial process was a bit different for this one.
+It might not have been read by as many people as normal.

 Best Game Ever – Planescape: Torment